Josh Howard: Dallas Mavericks (2003–2010)

 Early in 2006, Team USA director Jerry Colangelo invited Howard to serve as one of Team USA's possible defensive specialists (the other two being Shane Battier of the Memphis Grizzlies and Bruce Bowen of the San Antonio Spurs) in the 2008 Summer Olympics.
 Howard turned down the offer, instead going back to run his annual youth camp in his hometown of Winston-Salem, North Carolina.

 During the 2006–07 season, Howard missed 2 games (Seattle at Dallas, and Dallas at Memphis).
 His 18.9 points per game combined with 6.8 rebounds a game helped lead the Dallas Mavericks to a season-best 67–15 record; however, he was left out of All-Star weekend at first.
 After injuries to Yao Ming and Carlos Boozer, Howard was offered the extra spot.
 Hall of Famer Magic Johnson commented on Howard's omission at first, saying "I've got a problem with it, I really do".
 Johnson also went on to say "Josh Howard should be an All-Star.
 Period."

 On December 8, 2007, Howard scored a career high 47 points against the Utah Jazz.

-In April 2008, hours before Game 3 of the Mavericks' first-round series with the New Orleans Hornets, Howard told Michael Irvin in an interview on ESPN Radio 103.3 FM that he smoked marijuana in the offseason, and that while he would not smoke during the season even if the NBA did not conduct random testing, he did not "think that's stopping me from doing my job."
+On April 25, 2008, hours before Game 3 of the Mavericks' first-round series with the New Orleans Hornets, Howard told Michael Irvin in an interview on ESPN Radio 103.3 FM that he smoked marijuana in the offseason, and that while he would not smoke during the season even if the NBA did not conduct random testing, he did not "think that's stopping me from doing my job."
 He called his marijuana use "my personal choice".
 He had previously discussed his marijuana use and its possible link to him slipping to the 29th pick in 2003 NBA draft with TrueHoop blogger Henry Abbot.